 Seen from the slot, the rod approaches diagonally with two constant components of its velocity.
 We will later need to apply the Lorentz transformation to determine the orthogonal component of the relative velocity between the rod and the slot objects in frame A and frame B.

-• The x-coordinate axes neither of frame A nor of frame B are oriented along the line of relative movement between the left end of the rod and the left end of the slot.
+- Neither the x-axis of frame A, nor the x-axis of frame B are oriented along the line of relative movement between the left end of the rod and the left end of the slot.

-• According to the Lorentz-transformation y-coordinates of events remain constant between frames moving relative to each other along the x-axis.
+- According to the Lorentz-transformation y-coordinates of events remain constant between inertial frames moving relative to each other along the x-axis.

 A predetermined crash of the rod at the slot’s right border